 For a few years, after I got the house together, I spent the summers in southern Colorado, USA.
 I made lots of friends there.
 It is quite a different sort of place!
 Really rugged scenery, four well defined seasons, roads with very little traffic on them, and friendly, straightforward people.
 I am glad I had a chance to spend time there, but in late 2015 I realized that home is where the heart is.

-So, in early 2016, I came back home and settled down to life in the San Fernando Valley … friends, church, exercise classes, hikes with the Sierra Club and the Lost and Found Gang, yard work, and the joys of retirement.
+So, in early 2016, I came back home and settled down to life in the San Fernando Valley … friends, church, exercise classes, hikes with the Sierra Club and other friends, yard work, and the joys of retirement.

 MY WEBSITES TODAY